jayliu50/qmk-cheatsheet/README.md

 # QMK Cheatsheet #

-Source code for the QMK Cheatsheet.
+Source code for the unofficial QMK Cheatsheet.

+Goals of this cheatsheet

+- be helpful for 80% of the users
+- brevity
+- give consistent albeit opinionated examples

+As some information may be incomplete, please submit pull requests.

 ## Things to do ##

-- add styling
-- make printable
 - add more topics (below)

 ## Topics not (yet?) covered ##

-- dynamic macros
-- mouse keys
 - custom functions
 - leader key
 - common config.h settings